indimail/indimail-virtualdomains/.github/README-indimail.md

 ## DKIM signing for bounces

-Bounces have NULL as the value for the Return-Path header.
+Bounces have NULL as the value for the <b>Return-Path</b> header.
 Due to this you cannot generate a signature from the original email using [qmail-dkim(8)](https://github.com/indimail/indimail-mta/wiki/qmail-dkim.8).
 However both of them allow you to set a fixed domain (d=) tag in the DKIM signature for bounces, by setting environment variable **BOUNCEDOMAIN**.
 A simple way to set this is to use the <u>bounce.envrules</u> control file.

 ```
 $ sudo bash